wazuh/wazuh-documentation/source/user-manual/kibana-app/how-to-use/settings.rst

 Extensions
 ----------

-You could have some tabs from Overview and from specific agent views you don't want see.
-The reason could be different depending on your usage.
+You can enable and disable specific tabs from Overview and a specific agent view.
-You could not want to see PCI tab since it's not relevant for you, just disable it.
+For example, you may not want to see the PCI tab since it's not relevant for you.

 .. thumbnail:: ../../../images/kibana-app/settings/settings-3.png
     :title: settings-3
     :align: center
     :width: 100%

-The default values you are seeing come from the `config.yml` file of your deployment.
+The default values for the extensions are configured in the `config.yml` file.

 Any new Wazuh API added using the form from this section will have the default values from that file.

 Once added, you can change them here.
 In the above example, we have disabled PCI tab.

-You'll be able to change it whenever you want to do it.

 Pattern
 -------

-Since Kibana uses index patterns to fetch indices from Elasticsearch, the Wazuh APP needs to have a selected index pattern always.
-By default you'll have
+You can select the index-pattern used by the Wazuh app in all of the different visualizations and discover tabs it uses.

-`wazuh-alerts-3.x-*` which matches all Elasticsearch indices we are creating by default.
-Of course you could have a different environment, custom indices, etc. then you could need a different index pattern.
+By default it's `wazuh-alerts-3.x-*` which matches all Elasticsearch indices Wazuh creates using a default installation.

 .. thumbnail:: ../../../images/kibana-app/settings/settings-4.png
     :title: settings-4
     :align: center
     :width: 100%

-Additionally you'll be always able to change it from the top right corner of the Wazuh App, at the main menu bar.
+Additionally you can change the index-pattern from the top right corner of the Wazuh App in the main menu bar.

 .. thumbnail:: ../../../images/kibana-app/settings/settings-5.png
     :title: settings-5